msurdeanu/my-workflows-app/README.md

 The tool uses Java as its programming language and Vaadin as its UI framework.

 MyWorkflows is ideal for small teams overwhelmed by daily manual tasks.
-All workflows are defined in JSON format, and the tool provides an intuitive UI for interacting with them.
+All workflows are defined in YAML format, and the tool provides an intuitive UI for interacting with them.

 ## Technology stack